link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 ## Quranic Verses relating to Science and Astronomy

 There are many verses in the Quran that talk about the wonders of the universe and encourage the reader to look up to the skies and contemplate their existence within this universe.
 These include verses about the orbits of the celestial bodies, the sun, the moon, the stars, the darkness of space, the creation of time and the creation of night and day.
 Early Islamic scientists and astronomers would have been influenced by these verses, as the Quran is considered a source of knowledge for mankind.
 There are many references, in the Quran, to scientific and mathematical concepts and how they interrelate to acknowledging the existence of God.<br><br>
-Over the next few exhibits, we will look at the verses that relate to celestial bodies to understand how they would have shaped the practice of astronomy in the early Islamic period.
+With the next few examples, we look at the verses that relate to celestial bodies to understand how they would have shaped the practice of astronomy in the early Islamic period.

 <param ve-image
        url="https://github.com/middletemplelibrary/Islam-Astronomy-and-Arabic-Print/assets/110464039/41fd7e4c-4d15-43e3-b0e5-41a98296c69a">